lauralola/wicklow-animal-welfare/README.md

 | ------------- |:-------------| :-----|-----:|
 | Form to review, prefill  | Form filled with profile user's data, validate required fields | - |✅|

-## ** Backend/Admin Panel **
+## **Backend/Admin Panel**
 * All the models working to create, delete and update and perform as expected.

 [Back to top](<#contents>)

 ## Bugs

 * Several bug were fixed throughout the testing process.
 Buttons were displaying with an overlap on small screen sizes which was due to an error with the bootstrap used.
+There was an issue with the messages not popping up.
+This was discovered to be related to the mailchimp javascript and was resolved when this was moved to the footer template rather than the base template.

+* Currently in the shopping bag the decrement button allows users to select minus amount of product.
+When updated this just removes the item from the bag so is not affecting checkout.
+This was not fixed due to timing issues.

+* User's apart from superusers currently cannot leave a rating on a product.
+This could be ammended to add extra functionality.

 [Back to top](<#contents>)